foundriesio/dm-ak-nano-mcuxpresso/README.md

 ~~~

-Each device can be added to be added with a command like:
+Each device can be added with a command like:
 ~~~
 fioctl el2g devices add 935389312472 <UUID>
 ~~~